Articles

 Introduction

 According to SAP ECC users, moving to SAP S/4HANA is the first step towards digital transformation.
 However, the major challenge faced by project managers, solution architects, customers and SAP partners is over-estimation of the effort involved to complete the transition.
 Having said that, the success of a conversion project will depend on the satisfaction of both the client and the system integrator.
-So, when will the client and the system integrator be satisfied?

 A client will be satisfied when his/her enterprise’s vision towards digital transformation is achieved through the successful completion of SAP S/4HANA conversion.